 Please carry your card with you at all times and remember to show it each time you get covered drugs.
-If your card is damaged, lost, or stolen, call Optum Rx right away, and we will send you a new card.
+If your card is damaged, lost, or stolen, call Optum Rx right away and we will send you a new card.
 You may also print a temporary card from the member portal website at optumrx.com.

 You may need to use your red, white, and blue Medicare card to get covered medical care and services under Original Medicare.
-Refer to your State Health Plan MA PPO Evidence of Coverage for more information if you are a member of that Medicare Advantage plan.